 It kicks off at 10am, before the heat really sets in, and it makes a perfect post-breakfast (or pre-brunch) activity if you’re heading downtown to eat anyway.
 It starts at “Our Hands” near the city municipal building.
 If you ever were interested to know the stories or origins of downtown’s enduring public art, this is a fantastic way to start, and you might even make some new friends!

 What is summer without a trip to the county fair?
-Once again, Gridley hosts the Butte County Fair, a three-day, something-for-everyone event from August 26-29.
+Once again, Gridley hosts the Butte County Fair, a four-day, something-for-everyone event from August 25-28, 2022.
 Affordable entry is a license to fill up a day with activity, from piglet racing, animal exhibits and livestock judging to a range of rides ranging across a spectrum of thrills.